realworldocaml/book/en/compiler-output-formats.md

   engine knows this, and has transformed the pattern into a single integer comparison.
 If `v` has a tag of `0`, the function returns `"foo"`, and otherwise returns `"bar"`.
-* The values are addressed direectly by their `field`.
-The type safety checks earlier have ensured that these fields will always exist, and so this untyped form doesn't need to do any dynamic checks.
+* Values are addressed directly by an index and `field (`v` got assigned to `1008` during type checking).
+The type safety checks earlier have ensured that these fields will always exist, and so the lambda form doesn't do any dynamic checks.
   However, unwise use of unsafe language features such as `Obj.magic` module can easily induce crashes at this level.

 The lambda form is primarily a stepping-stone to the bytecode engine that we cover next.
 However, it's often easier to look at the textual output here than